Find cheaper car insurance for teens

 "And while pay-as-you-go policies can be useful for customers keen to spread the cost, they'll almost certainly pay more in the long run."

-The good news is that there are various ways to keep car insurance costs manageable, and remember that even if the premium is higher than you would like, the premium cost should decrease if the driver takes extra care within the first year.
+The good news is that there are various ways to keep car insurance costs manageable.
+And remember that even if the premium is higher than you'd like, the premium cost should decrease if the driver takes extra care within the first year.

 Taking extra care

-Be wary that if you plump for a standard car insurance policy, the price is fixed all year.
+Be aware that if you plump for a standard car insurance policy, the price is fixed all year.

 Take a Pass Plus course

-Teenagers should also consider signing up for an advanced driving course, which in an insurer's eyes may reduce your risk of accidents.
+Teenagers could also consider signing up for an advanced driving course, which in an insurer's eyes may reduce the risk of accidents.